dnarvaez27/Planner/README.md

 # Planner

-Unoficial schedule planner tool for University of the Andes.
+Unofficial schedule planner tool for University of the Andes.